andrewbartolo/zsim/README.md

 Setup
 -----

-External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5, libelfg0`
+External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5, libelf`

 **Natively:** If you use a relatively recent Linux distribution: